cockroachdb/docs/v2.2/architecture/life-of-a-distributed-transaction.md

 - `COMMITTED`, this operation converts the write intent to a regular key-value pair, and then proceeds as if it had read that value instead of a write intent.
 - `ABORTED`, this operation discards the write intent and reads the next-most-recent value from RocksDB.
-- `PENDING`, the new transaction attempts to "push" the write intent's transaction by moving that transaction's timestamp forward (i.e. ahead of this transaction's timestmap).
-The push succeeds only if this transaction's priority is explicitly higher; i.e. it has a `HIGH` priority or the transaction whose write intent it encountered has a `LOW` priority.
+- `PENDING`, the new transaction attempts to "push" the write intent's transaction by moving that transaction's timestamp forward (i.e. ahead of this transaction's timestmap); however, this only succeeds if the write intent's transaction has become inactive.

   If the push succeeds, the operation continues.

-  If this push fails, this transaction goes into the [`TxnWaitQueue`](https://www.cockroachlabs.com/docs/stable/architecture/transaction-layer.html#txnwaitqueue) on this node.
+  If this push fails (which is the majority of the time), this transaction goes into the [`TxnWaitQueue`](https://www.cockroachlabs.com/docs/stable/architecture/transaction-layer.html#txnwaitqueue) on this node.
 Only once the blocking transaction completes (i.e., commits or aborts), the incoming transaction can continue.

 Check out our architecture documentation for more information about [CockroachDB's transactional model]((https://www.cockroachlabs.com/docs/stable/architecture/transaction-layer.html).